anubhavparas/ros-walker-bot/README.md

 - Turtlebot3 ROS Package

 ## Instructions to build and run the code
  - Make sure you have ROS Melodic installed in your computer.
-If not refer to [site](http://wiki.ros.org/melodic/Installation/Ubuntu).
+If not, refer to [site](http://wiki.ros.org/melodic/Installation/Ubuntu).

  - Create a workspace:
     ```